Costa Rica

 A Field Guide

-Costa Rica works best when you don’t rush it.
 Slow drives.
 Changing plans.
 Letting the day unfold differently than expected.

 This page is for people who like being outside and figuring things out as they go.
 Jungle, coast, small towns, long stretches in between.

-experiences we still talk about
+moments we still talk about

 driving roads that barely felt like roads and adjusting your plans around them